ElektroStudios/Markdown-Toolbox/.github/ISSUE_TEMPLATE/question---get-support.md

 ---
-name: Question
+name: Question / Get Support
-about: Describe this issue template's purpose here.
+about: Ask any question you have in mind related to this repository
-title: "[QUESTION] Title the question here"
+title: "[QUESTION] Write the title here"
 labels: ''
 assignees: ElektroStudios